pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 ### Java Environment
 You must have [JDK 1.6 or higher installed](http://www.oracle.com/technetwork/es/java/javase/downloads/index.html).

-We'll use [Eclipse](https://eclipse.org/downloads/) and [Maven](https://maven.apache.org/install.html), so you should have these installed also.
+We'll use [Eclipse](https://eclipse.org/downloads/) and [Maven](https://maven.apache.org/install.html), so you should have these installed too.

 ### Selenium IDE